alanyu0762/java-interview/README.md

 - API endpoints return appropriate HTTP status codes for unimplemented features
 - The connection pool configuration has intentional issues for discussion
 - All database operations work correctly except for the candidate tasks
+- The project uses SQLite by default (no external database required)

 ## Common Issues and Solutions

-### MySQL Connection Issues
-- Ensure MySQL is running on port 3306
-- Verify username/password in application.properties
-- Check if the database `interview_db` exists

 ### Port Already in Use
-- Change `server.port` in application.properties
+- Change `server.port` in application.properties (default: 8180)
-- Or stop other applications using port 8080
+- Or stop other applications using port 8180

 ### Maven Build Issues
 - Ensure Java 17 is installed and configured
 - Check internet connection for dependency downloads
 - Try `mvn clean install -U` to force update dependencies

+### Database Issues
+- SQLite database file `interview_db.db` is created automatically
+- To reset data, delete the file and restart the application
+- Run `sql/setup_sqlite.sql` to populate with sample data